What is Data Analytics?

 Types of Data Analytics

-- Descriptive analytics helps answer questions about what happened.
-These techniques summarize large datasets to describe outcomes to stakeholders.
-By developing key performance indicators (KPIs,) these strategies can help track successes or failures.
-Metrics such as return on investment (ROI) are used in many industries.
-Specialized metrics are developed to track performance in specific industries.
-This process requires the collection of relevant data, processing of the data, data analysis and data visualization.
-This process provides essential insight into past performance.
+- Descriptive analytics helps answer the question “What happened?”
+For a business, this can be used to describe outcomes to stakeholders.
+By developing key performance indicators (KPIs), descriptive analysis strategies can help track successes or failures.
+For example, metrics such as return on investment (ROI) are often used.
+Specialized metrics can also be developed to track performance specific to an industry.
+This process requires the collection of relevant data, data processing, analysis and visualization.
+Together, this can provide essential insight into past performance.

 - Diagnostic analytics helps answer questions about why things happened.
-These techniques supplement more basic descriptive analytics.
-They take the findings from descriptive analytics and dig deeper to find the cause.
-The performance indicators are further investigated to discover why they got better or worse.
-This generally occurs in three steps:
+These techniques supplement basic descriptive analytics.
+They take the findings from descriptive analytics and dig deeper to find the causes behind trends and outcomes.
+Key performance indicators are further investigated to discover why they improved or worsened.
+This analysis could look like the following steps:

 - Identify anomalies in the data.
 These may be unexpected changes in a metric or a particular market.

-- Statistical techniques are used to find relationships and trends that explain these anomalies.
+- Implement statistical techniques to find relationships and trends that explain the anomalies.

 - Predictive analytics helps answer questions about what will happen in the future.
-These techniques use historical data to identify trends and determine if they are likely to recur.
-Predictive analytical tools provide valuable insight into what may happen in the future and its techniques include a variety of statistical and machine learning techniques, such as: neural networks, decision trees, and regression.
+These techniques use historical data to identify trends and determine if they are likely to reoccur or change.
+Predictive analytical tools and techniques include a variety of statistical and machine learning techniques, such as neural networks, decision trees and regression.

 - Prescriptive analytics helps answer questions about what should be done.
-By using insights from predictive analytics, data-driven decisions can be made.
-This allows businesses to make informed decisions in the face of uncertainty.
+By using insights from predictive analytics, data-driven decisions can be made, even in the face of uncertainty.
 Prescriptive analytics techniques rely on machine learning strategies that can find patterns in large datasets.
-By analyzing past decisions and events, the likelihood of different outcomes can be estimated.

 What is the Role of Data Analytics?